petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/product-images.md

 This associates the image with the selected product option value.
 Repeat these steps for all other available SKUs.
 For instance, you can use multiple images for a product that comes in different quantities.
 When searching for a product, you can view all the images in the product details widget.

 ![View all the images in the product details widget.](./product-images/images/03.png)

+{bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` You can use the _Use in Shopping Experience Image Gallery_ toggle to select images that appear in the product details widget.

 ## Commerce 2.1 and Below